 If you are meeting most of the day, you will also be walking, bird watching, game viewing, recording tree species and meditating when you stay at M’Phhingwe.
 Chat to the receptionist to visit the TCT-Cheringoma Herbarium and its more than 1 400 samples of local plant life.

 Niassa Province is the largest in Mozambique and probably the most beautiful, remaining mostly uninhabited and brimming with wilderness areas.
 Lake Malawi, the Ruvuma River and Niassa National Reserve are the main attractions here, the capital being Lichinga.

 Nampula Province and its capital city, Nampula, are growing in terms of natural resource production and tourism.
 It is a wonderful destination to explore the mangrove forests along the coast, the beautiful beaches, lush forests and the huge granite rock faces.
-Farmers produces things like cotton, cashew nuts, tobacco while fishing is hot in Nampula.
-For eco tourism, this province is a growing attraction, rich in natural heritage.
+Farmers produce things like cotton, cashew nuts, tobacco while fishing is hot in Nampula.
+For eco-tourism, this province is a growing attraction, rich in natural heritage.

 It is natural to want to stay on the beach, with immediate access to the sea for magical swims.

 So head to Nuarro Lodge on the Baixo do Pinda Peninsula in the Memba District of Nampula Province.
 Each rustic chic chalet has been built using local, natural materials and the lodge is set up on the dunes, looking out over Memba Bay.
 You don’t need aircon with all the sea breezes blowing through your large doors.
 Enjoy the huge beds, comfy living areas and private patio – essential for business delegates and their total relaxation.
 After meetings, take a stroll to Nuarro Point, an ancient coral formation and a restaurant where you can sample fresh seafood while watching the sea ebb and flow.